latex3/pdfresources/README.md

 Version: 0.96z, 2026-04-15

-This package is used to load the new PDF management code of LaTeX.
+This package is used to load the PDF management code of LaTeX.

-The new PDF management code offers backend independent interfaces to central PDF dictionaries, tools to create annotations, form Xobjects, to embed files, and to handle PDF standards.
+The PDF management code offers backend independent interfaces to central PDF dictionaries, tools to create annotations, outlines, form Xobjects, form fields, to embed files, and to handle PDF standards.

 The code is currently provided as independent package.
 It is automatically loaded if a document uses `\DocumentMetadata`.
 It can also be loaded as a package.